-Laura Krenicki has been using the World of 7 Billion student video contest in her classroom for five years as an engaging way to teach global connections and meet her state’s content standards.
+Laura Krenicki has been using the World of 8 Billion (previously the World of 7 Billion) student video contest in her classroom for five years as an engaging way to teach global connections and meet her state’s content standards.
+She even presented a webinar on the contest’s global connections for the International Society for Technology in Education (ISTE) conference!
 In this blog, you’ll hear exactly how she uses the contest and what has made it such a successful classroom project for her 6th graders.

 The contest challenges middle and high school students to take a deep dive into a global issue and produce a 60-second video that explains the topic, its relation to human population growth, and offers one idea for a sustainable solution.
 Laura has found that through discussion and research on a topic of their choice, students’ global perspectives are expanded and they’re inspired to take action.

 Video Contest Teaches SDGs while Meeting Content Standards